 Work Permit Exemptions

-- “[W]hose main duties are to preach doctrine, perform functions related to gatherings of the congregation or group or provide spiritual counselling“ refer to the usual functions of clergy.
-A foreign worker may perform other duties, but their main duties should fall within these boundaries.
+- “Whose main duties are to preach doctrine, perform functions related to gatherings of the congregation or group or provide spiritual counselling”

 An evangelist like Billy Graham, for example, would rely on this exemption for a week-long crusade, as would an overseas pastor serving a two-year term in a local church.
-Qualifying workers are entitled to be paid.
+The religious worker is entitled to be paid for work which falls within this exemption.

-Obtaining proper documentation under this exemption is important, as it may allow the worker to qualify for medical insurance, to access free public schooling for children and to obtain a spousal work permit.
-Clergy working under Regulation 186(l) may even be able to qualify for immigration under the Canadian Experience class.
+Obtaining proper documentation under this exemption is important, as it may allow the worker to qualify for medical insurance, to access free public schooling for children, and to obtain a spousal work permit.
+A spousal work permit may be integral for qualifying for immigration as it is now difficult to obtain immigration under a work permit exemption.

 Work Permit Options